owensam/whatswidget/README.md

 ### TODO

-- [ ] Make a simple landing page for the widget.
+- [ ] Add animations to the icon / message.
 - [ ] Add picture to the repo showing an example of the widget.
-- [ ] Add animations to the icon / message.
 - [x] ~~Add explanation of how to run the project locally.~~
 - [x] ~~Add option to use cookies (to show the message only once per day).~~